darrenburns/ward/README.md

     expect("Glasgow").contained_in(cities)
 ```

+Fixtures can be injected into each other, using the same syntax.

-The fixture will be executed each time it gets injected into a test.
+The fixture will be executed exactly once each time a test depends on it.

+More specifically, if a fixture F is required by multiple other fixtures that are all injected into a single
+test, then F will only be resolved once.

 Fixtures are great for extracting common setup code that you'd otherwise need to repeat at the top of your tests,
 but they can also execute teardown code: